Sean’s Vinh Guide

 Bồ Đề – This one is popular with the Buddhist monks.

-Nocenco Coffee – It’s two floors with nice views from the rooftop.
+Nocenco Coffee – It’s temporarily closed as of June 7, 2025.
+It’s two floors with nice views from the rooftop.
 The architecture here is amazing.
 You must visit it before you leave Vinh.

 Feribe Cafe - It’s hidden in a sleepy neighborhood.
-It has a chill vibe, good music and delicious drinks.
-They have an English Breakfast and other foreign food on their menu.
-They stay open until 2 AM.
+It has a chill vibe, good music and a delicious menu.
+They have an English Breakfast, a Club Sandwhich and other foreign food on their menu.
+The kitchen is open daily from 8:00 AM to 11:00 PM.
+They stay open until 2:00 AM.

 Hi Camping - It’s a cafe, not a camping place.
-They have a bubbling brook and it feels like you’re in a rainforest.
+They have an artificial bubbling brook and it feels like you’re in a rainforest.
 It’s a relaxing place.
+You can roast marshmallows on the mini-grills they have.

 Leaf Coffee / Cà phê Lá - It isn’t like any cafe I’ve been to in Vinh.
 I feel like I’m in the middle of the jungle.
 I’m surrounded by fruit trees, butterflies and nature.
 It’s beautiful.
 It’s worth the drive to get there.
 They have arts and crafts workshops.